'The Governor Is An Enemy Of The People': Disruption Before Gov. DeSantis News Conference

 “What’s the proper way, sir, not to follow our First Amendment rights.
 Public expression, sir, it’s critical to our democracy.
 This governor has stood against our rights to protest and to assemble peaceably.
 It is wrong,” said Frazier.

-He pointed out there is a lawsuit filed against the DeSantis adminstration over the protest laws.
+Frazier pointed out there is a lawsuit filed against the DeSantis administration over the protest laws.

 “We have a right our First Amendment rights, we can express them peaceably.
 And that is what we are doing here.
 This governor is, this governor is an enemy of the people,” said Frazier.